 Drainage

-Repair category 1
+Repair Category 1

-Notes It is assumed that the tank is registered with SEPA.
+Notes The location of the septic tank is not known.
+The owner has not been able to provide any information about the septic tank maintenance and it is assumed that the tank is registered with SEPA.
 Regular inspection and maintenance should be anticipated.

 Set out below is a summary of the condition of the property which is provided for reference only.
-You should refer to the previous comments for detailed information.
+You should refer to the comments above for detailed information.